vic-techwriter/vic-techwriter/README.md

 - 👋 Hi, I’m Victor, @vic-techwriter.
-- 👀 My career is in Technical Communication career.
+- 👀 My career is in Technical Communication.
 A main interest of mine is structured-authoring technology.
 - 🌱 I’m currently learning to parse with JavaScript by using parsers like Acorn.

 <!---